 More often, there is a separate authentication method for the jump host fortified with multi factor authentication, Single Sign On ( SSO ) , Radius & more.

-Configure a SSH Jump Server Solution
+How to Configure an SSH Jump Server

 Using OpenSSH A basic ssh jump server with limited features and functionalities can be configured using OpenSSH packages that available by default on most Linux distributions.
 In the example below, we will just use the basic ssh command line to proxy a ssh connection to the remote server via a intermediate jump server.